 Pet Vaccinations and Pet Deworming

 Pet vaccinations and deworming are a critical part of wellness and preventative medicine.
-Peak Veterinary Hospital protects your pet from specific illnesses that are common to their species by providing vaccinations.
+Peak Vet protects your pet from specific illnesses that are common to their species by providing vaccinations.
 All dogs and cats require vaccinations throughout their life, with puppyhood and kittenhood being an essential period to begin them.
 As adults, your pets will still need vaccinations every 1 to 3 years to ensure they are adequately protected from life threatening diseases.

 Dog Deworming and Cat Deworming